JupiterOne/graph-gitlab/docs/jupiterone.md

 ## GitLab + JupiterOne Integration Benefits

-- Visualize Gitlab users, groups, code repositories, and merge requests in the JupiterOne graph.
+- Visualize GitLab users, groups, code repositories, and merge requests in the JupiterOne graph.
 - Map Gitlab users to employees in your JupiterOne account.
 - Map Gitlab users to development/security trainings.